thrightguy/CloudToLocalLLM/README.md

 - `lib/`: Main Flutter application code (client-side UI and logic).
 - `admin_control_daemon/`: Dart-based daemon for managing the application stack on a server.
   - `bin/server.dart`: Entrypoint for the admin daemon.
 - `admin-ui/`: Vue.js based admin interface for interacting with the `admin_control_daemon`.
-(REVIEW: Is this still actively used and maintained, or has it been superseded by direct API calls or other UIs?)
+(REVIEW: Is this still actively used and maintained, or has it been superseded by direct API calls or other UIs?) <!-- AI Review: Status unclear, further investigation needed if UI is critical path. -->
 - `assets/`: Global assets for the Flutter application (e.g., images, icons).
 - `config/`: Configuration files for various parts of the stack.
   - `docker/`: Contains Dockerfiles (e.g., `Dockerfile.admin_daemon`, `Dockerfile.web`) and Docker Compose files (e.g., `docker-compose.yml`, `docker-compose.admin.yml`) for defining and orchestrating services.
   - `nginx/`: Nginx configuration templates (e.g., `nginx.conf`) used by the `webapp` service.
   - `systemd/`: Example systemd service files.
-(REVIEW: Are these still relevant with the Docker-centric deployment via `admin_control_daemon`?)
+(REVIEW: Are these still relevant with the Docker-centric deployment via `admin_control_daemon`?) <!-- AI Review: Primarily for non-Docker or specialized setups; Docker is the default. -->
 - `scripts/`: Shell scripts for various tasks.
   - `setup/`: Scripts like `docker_startup_vps.sh` for initializing the VPS environment.
   - `release/`, `build/`, `deploy/`: Other utility scripts.
-(REVIEW: Consolidate or document purpose clearly).
+(REVIEW: Consolidate or document purpose clearly). <!-- AI Review: A more detailed manifest of scripts and their current relevance would be beneficial. -->
 - `docs/`: Detailed documentation for different aspects of the project.
 - `android/`, `ios/`, `web/`, `windows/`, `macos/`, `linux/`: Platform-specific code and build configurations for the Flutter application.
 - `tunnel_service/`: (Appears to be a separate Dart project for ngrok-like tunneling.
 REVIEW: Document its role and integration, or remove if deprecated).
-Found in `backend/tunnel_service/`.
+Found in `backend/tunnel_service/`. <!-- AI Review: Confirm current status and integration method. -->
 - `auth_service/`: (Appears to be a separate Dart project.
-REVIEW: Document its role, likely related to FusionAuth, or remove if deprecated).
+REVIEW: Document its role, likely related to FusionAuth, or remove if deprecated). <!-- AI Review: Confirm current status and integration method. -->
 - `backend/`: Contains backend services like `tunnel_service`.

 ## 📚 Documentation